 For the purposes of the present document, the terms and definitions given in 3GPP TR 21.905 [1] and the following apply.
 A term defined in the present document takes precedence over the definition of the same term, if any, in 3GPP TR 21.905 [1].

-MME Application: The running processes (typically more than one) executing the software package for the MME functions and OAM functions of the MME network product model.
+MME Application: The running processes (typically more than one) executing the software package for the MME functions and O&M functions of the MME network product class.

 3.2 Abbreviations

 For the purposes of the present document, the abbreviations given in 3GPP TR 21.905 [1] and the following apply.
-An abbreviation defined in the present document takes precedence over the definition of the same abbreviation, if any, in 3GPP TR 21.905 [1].4 MME-specific security requirements and related test cases
+An abbreviation defined in the present document takes precedence over the definition of the same abbreviation, if any, in 3GPP TR 21.905 [1].

+AUTS AUThentication reSynchronisation token

+EMM EPS Mobility Management

+GUTI Globally Unique Temporary Identity

+SRVCC Single Radio Voice Call Continuity

+TAU Tracking Area Update

+4 MME-specific security requirements and related test cases

 4.1 Introduction

-The structure of the present TS 33.116 is aligned with TS 33.117 such that the MME-specific adaptation of a generic requirement in 33.sas, clause 4.a.b.c.d, can be always found in TS 33.116, clause 4.a.b.c.d.
-The text on pre-requisites for testing in clause 4.1.2 of TS 33.117 [3] applies also to the present document.
+The structure of the present TS 33.116 is aligned with TS 33.117 [3] such that the MME-specific adaptation of a generic requirement can be always found in the present TS 33.116.
+Generic security requirements and test cases common to other network product classes have been captured in TS 33.117 [3] and are not repeated in the present document.

 4.2 MME-specific adaptations of security functional requirements and related test cases